jewel/clearskies/protocol/core.md

 Key Exchange
 ------------

-If the access level negotiated in the handshake is "unknown", then the keys will now be given to the new peer.
+If the access level negotiated in the handshake is "unknown", then immediately after the "identity" message is sent the keys will be sent.

 The appropriate set of keys will be chosen according to the access level that was chosen when the access code was created.

 RSA keys should be encoded as PEM files, and the PSKs should be encoded as hex.

-Keys that the peer should not have are also sent, encrypted with the read-write PSK.
-This is necessary so that the master passphrase can be used to create a read-write peer when there are no longer any read-write peers.

-The "File Encryption" section explains how to encrypt files.
-After encrypting each key, it should be base64 encoded.

 Here is an example key exchange for a read-only node.
 RSA keys have been abbreviated for clarity: